1. Home

 GET YOUR FREE FLU SHOT TODAY!

-For a limited time, free updated Flu and COVID-19 vaccines available to those who live and work in San Bernardino County!
-Getting vaccinated against the flu and COVID-19 is a safe and powerful tool to help prevent severe illness, doctor visits, hospitalizations, and even death.
+For a limited time, free updated Flu and COVID-19 vaccines are available to those who live, work, and go to school in San Bernardino County!
+Vaccination against the flu and COVID-19 is a safe and powerful tool to help prevent severe illness, doctor visits, hospitalizations, and even death.

 Similarities and Differences between Flu and the Common Cold